 Gardens & Wildlife

-Access to Castara Retreats is via a paved and well-lit path that winds its way up the hill and through the gardens for 75 yards from the road.
+Access to Castara Retreats is via a paved and well-lit path that winds its way up the hill and through the gardens of our Tobago holiday accommodation for 75 yards from the road.
 This sustains the unspoiled and natural environment of the gardens around these accommodations in Tobago, and all along the path your senses are assaulted with the sights and sounds of the Caribbean.
 Below, and fully visible, is the beach and bay of Castara with its constant sounds of waves and surf.
 This combines with an on-going air display by pelican and frigate birds, boobies, tern and osprey in the skies above, and manta rays and fishermen in the ocean below.

 As you stroll around the gardens during your Caribbean vacation, enjoy the landscape of grassy banks, fragrant shrubs, exotic flowers, and towering trees.
 This forms the immediate environment for the two haiku lodges (Coasthanger and Birdsong), the three apartments (Rainforest, Hummingbird 1 and Hummingbird 2) and Fisherman's Lodge and is a feast for the eyes and a haven for wildlife.